Skip to main content

 Photo of Mona Yacoubian

-Mona Yacoubian is vice president of the Middle East and North Africa center at the US Institute of Peace.
-With over 30 years of regional expertise, her current work focuses on conflict analysis, governance and stabilization, and conflict prevention, particularly in Syria, Lebanon, and Iraq.
+Mona Yacoubian is the former vice president of the Middle East and North Africa center at the US Institute of Peace.
+With over 30 years of regional expertise, her work focused on conflict analysis, governance and stabilization, and conflict prevention, particularly in Syria, Lebanon, and Iraq.

 Photo of Mona Yacoubian